DuckyMomo20012/image-n-crypt/README.md

 </details>

-## Form validation error:
+### 3.18.
+Form validation error:

 Before each POST request, typically the client has to send a GET request to get the html form with the CSRF token.
-But with this server, client only get CSRF token, then user send a POST request with the form content within the request body.
-The request body then passed in the form class and validated by the form.
+But with this server, the client only gets CSRF token, then the user sends a POST request with the form content within the request body.
+The request body then passed in the form class and was validated by the form.
-If the form content is failed, then the this response is sent back to client.
+If the form content is failed, then this response is sent back to the client.

 <table>
 <tbody>